mwidjaja1/DSOnMacARM/README.md

 To install Miniforge, use the installer link at https://github.com/conda-forge/miniforge#miniforge3 and then install it in your normal terminal.
 Remember not to run this in a Rosetta Terminal, if you created one, because this installer script can run in your regular ARM terminal.

 After you do this, to ensure you truly got an ARM version of Python, verify this:
-1. Type `which python` in your terminal.
-It should point to your MiniForge version, which for me, was at `/Users/YOURUSERNAMEHERE/miniforge3/bin/python`
+1. Type `file $(which python)` in your terminal.
+It should point to your MiniForge version, which for me, was at `/Users/YOURUSERNAMEHERE/miniforge3/bin/python`.
+It should also provide an
 2. Launch Python in your Terminal by running `python`
-3. Then go to Activity Monitor.
-4. Search for Python.
-5. Under the architecture column, it should say 'Apple' (if you don't see an architecture column, right click on that toolbar with all the columns and add the architecture column).

 ### What packages are available on ARM?
 That said even though it has Conda, that doesn't mean all packages are ARM ready -- only some are.
 The quick way to see what packages may be available for ARM are if you: